hexfellow/hex_bridge/README.md

 ## Overview

 This is a ROS2 package that provides a WebSocket-to-ROS bridge for communicating with hex devices.
 It forwards WebSocket messages from hex devices to a ROS topic (`/ws_up`) and can send messages from a ROS topic (`/ws_down`) back to hex devices via WebSocket.
-In summary, it establishes a bidirectional WebSocket ↔ ROS bridge between the host computer and hex devices.

 ## Prerequisites